ChrixxxL/ChrixxxL/README.md

-- 👋 Hi, I’m @ChrixxxL
+- 👋 Hi, I’m @ChrixxxL , an undergraduate student who is keen on combining music and technology.
-- 👀 I’m interested in music technology and production, HCI and event management :)
+- 👀 I’m interested in music technology and production, HCI and audio programming :)
+- 🌱 I’m currently learning Python, HTML, CSS and Java, academically approaching PyCharm for specific audio programming.
-- 🌱 I’m currently learning Logic Pro X, Ableton, Reaper, Python and Pure Data.
+- 🎙️ I'm using Logic Pro X, Ableton, Pro Tools and Reaper as my main DAWs for production and research, primarily Logic.
 - 💞️ I’m looking to collaborate on any sound / music-related projects and realize it through coding and technical setup.
 - 📫 Contact me by leaving notes in GitHub :)